What the Hell, Dad?

 - Rusty's own dad, Dr. Jonas Venture Sr., has become worse and worse as more of Rusty's childhood is shown.
 In season one, he was shown to have been a mildly negligent Insufferable Genius, but by this point, he seems to have been an emotionally manipulative, near-scociopath who knowingly placed his son in danger on a daily basis...and was also negligent.

 - Peter to Chris on Family Guy, to the point of Incest Subtext.
-But it's Family Guy, so Incest Subtext is par for the course.
+Then again, it's Family Guy, so Incest Subtext is par for the course.

-- Fire Lord Ozai from Avatar The Last Airbender.
-Yes, his son survived what he put him through, with Uncle's help, and yes, his daughter was a highly competent Dragon, but he did not do the parenting thing, and sent them both into great danger very casually.
+- Fire Lord Ozai from Avatar: The Last Airbender.
+Yes, his son survived what he put him through, with Uncle's help, and yes, his daughter was highly competent as The Dragon, but he did not do the parenting thing, and sent them both into great danger very casually.
 Azula at least he trained personally.

-- Played for laughs in Futurama when Leela becomes a teenager and chooses to go live with her parents.
-She wants to experience what it would have been like to have parents (structure, discipline, etc.) but they just give her alcohol and don't care how late she stays out.
-This is less abusive, though, since she is technically an adult.
+- Played for laughs in Futurama when Leela and the rest of the crew end up becoming teenagers again.
+Leela chooses to go live with her parents, so she can experience what it would have been like to have parents (structure, discipline, etc.) but they just give her alcohol and don't care how late she stays out.
+Part of this is due to lack of knowledge, but mainly she is already an adult mentally and know she can make her own decisions.